sayantan-025/Project-12-Business-Landing-Page/README.md

 - I learned to create complex footer section.

-## This project took around 6 hours to complete.
+## This project took around 6 hours to complete and 4 hours to responsive.